Tonya Harding: Harding's confession

-Men's guilty pleas and sentencing
+Guilty pleas and sentencing of Gillooly, Eckardt, Stant, and Smith

-On February 1, Gillooly's attorney negotiated a plea bargain in exchange for testimony regarding all involved parties in the attack.
-In July, he was sentenced to two years in prison and publicly apologized to Kerrigan – adding "any apology coming from me rings hollow."
-Gillooly and Eckardt pleaded guilty to racketeering; Stant and Smith (who drove the getaway car and funneled money) pleaded guilty to conspiracy to commit second-degree assault.
+On February 1, 1994, Gillooly's attorney negotiated a plea bargain in exchange for testimony regarding all involved parties in the attack.
+In July, he was sentenced to two years in prison and publicly apologized to Kerrigan, adding "any apology coming from me rings hollow."
+Gillooly and Eckardt pled guilty to racketeering; Stant and Smith (who drove the getaway car and funneled money) pled guilty to conspiracy to commit second-degree assault.
 Judge Donald Londer noted the attack could have injured Kerrigan more seriously.
 Eckardt died in 2007.

 USFSA disciplinary panel

-On February 5, the USFSA disciplinary panel stated there were reasonable grounds to believe Harding had violated the sport's code of ethics.
-Her admitted failure to report about an assault on a fellow competitor, supported by her FBI transcripts, led to Harding being formally charged with "[making] false statements about her knowledge".
+On February 5, 1994, the USFSA disciplinary panel stated there were reasonable grounds to believe Harding had violated the sport's code of ethics.
+Her admitted failure to report about an assault on a fellow competitor, supported by her FBI transcripts, led to Harding being formally charged with "[making] false statements about her knowledge."
 The USFSA recommended that she face a disciplinary hearing.
 Claire Ferguson, president of the USFSA, decided not to suspend Harding's membership before a hearing took place.
 If she had been suspended, she likely still would have competed at the Olympics after filing suit, seeking an injunction against the USFSA, and asserting her rights under the Amateur Sports Act of 1978.
-The panel examined evidence including the testimonies of Stant and Smith, Harding and Gillooly's telephone records, and notes found in a Portland saloon trash bin on January 30.
+The panel examined evidence, including: the testimonies of Stant and Smith, Harding's and Gillooly's telephone records, and notes found in a Portland saloon trash bin on January 30.
 Harding was given 30 days to respond.

 Harding and Connie Chung travel to Norway

-News media began attending Harding's Portland practices; also filming her on February 7, running barefoot to stop a tow truck from hauling her illegally parked vehicle.
-On February 10, Connie Chung interviewed Harding.
+News media began attending Harding's Portland practices, and also filmed her on February 7, running barefoot to stop a tow truck from hauling her illegally parked vehicle.
+On February 10, 1994, Connie Chung interviewed Harding.
 When asked about Gillooly, Harding said: "I never did anything to hurt [Jeff].
 If I ever did anything, it was to stick up for him and protect him."
 Chung also negotiated to fly on the same airplane with Harding to Oslo, leaving on February 15.
 Chung admitted she would not have travelled to Norway were it not for the scandal.